jessepav/lacygoill-wiki-backup/st.md

 ## When I start st from another terminal, sometimes I can see that it complains about unknown sequences!

-Do the error messages look like these:
+Do the error messages look like these?:

     erresc: unknown csi ESC[22;0;0t
     erresc: unknown str ESC]11